Does Pyrithione Zinc Cause Cancer?

 Frequently, in the United States, when an ingredient gets banned it is due to scientific studies that have demonstrated a risk.
 The EU tends to be more cautious and has a history of banning ingredients and substances that MAY cause harm in various ways.

-In the case of this particular ingredient, The EU’s concern was environmental, and due to a lack of submitted evidence that it caused no environmental harm.
+In the case of this particular ingredient, The EU’s concern was environmental, and due to a lack of submitted evidence, it caused no environmental harm.
 There was no concrete evidence presented to suggest that it caused such harm.

 But most importantly, the EU did NOT claim a connection between pyrithione zinc and cancer and specifically deemed it safe to use in shampoos and conditioners.